-Whilst we are satisfied that the fees paid by investors for investment management and administrative services are clearly related to what these services currently cost us, we are assessing whether further value can be provided in this regard, potentially by reducing the fees where appropriate to do so.
+Whilst we are satisfied that the fees paid by investors for investment management and administrative services are clearly related to what these services currently cost us, we will continue to review whether further value can be added in this regard.

-9.3 SARASIN GLOBAL EQUITY REAL RETURN
+10.3 SARASIN GLOBAL EQUITY REAL RETURN

 THIS FUND IS: A flexible high-conviction thematic portfolio aimed at delivering a return in excess of inflation THIS FUND IS FOR: All investor types THIS FUND IS A PART OF: Sarasin Funds ICVC FUND OBJECTIVE: We seek to grow the Fund (through increases in investment value and income) by 4% per year more than the Consumer Price Index (CPI) over a rolling 5-year period after deducting fees and costs.
-FUND BENCHMARK: 45% MSCI World Index; 30% MSCI World Index (Local Currency - GBP); 17.5% SONIA+0%; 7.5% SONIA+2% FUND SIZE (AT 31.12.23): £122m FUND LAUNCH DATE: 8th May 2006 SHARE CLASSES ISSUED: A, D, F, I, P, X, Z CLASS A OCF: 1.77% (1.50% investment, 0.23% admin, 0.04% other funds held) CLASS F OCF: 1.27% (1.00% investment, 0.23% admin, 0.04% other funds held) CLASS I OCF: 1.12% (0.85% investment, 0.23% admin, 0.04% other funds held) CLASS P OCF: 1.02% (0.75% investment, 0.23% admin, 0.04% other funds held) CURRENCIES: GBP
+FUND BENCHMARK: 60% MSCI World Index; 15% MSCI ACWI 100% Hedged to GBP;17.5% SONIA+0%; 7.5% SONIA+2% FUND SIZE (AT 31.12.24): £110m FUND LAUNCH DATE: 8th May 2006 SHARE CLASSES ISSUED: A, D, F, I, P, X, Z CLASS A OCF: 1.79% (1.50% investment, 0.23% admin, 0.06% other funds held) CLASS F OCF: 1.29% (1.00% investment, 0.23% admin, 0.06% other funds held) CLASS I OCF: 1.14% (0.85% investment, 0.23% admin, 0.06% other funds held) CLASS P OCF: 1.04% (0.75% investment, 0.23% admin, 0.06% other funds held) CURRENCIES: GBP

-You can find out which share class you are invested in by checking your statement, contract note or, if you are invested via an online platform, via your platform account.
+^{}You can find out which share class you are invested in by checking your statement, contract note or, if you are invested via an online platform, via your platform account.

-CLASS A F I Р
+CLASS А F I Р

 PERFORMANCE 0 \bigcirc 0 0

-QUALITY OF SERVICE 0 0 0 \bigcirc
+QUALITY OF SERVICE \bigcirc 0 0 0

-AFM COSTS 0 0 0 \bigcirc
+AFM COSTS \bigcirc 0 0 0

-COMP MARKET RATES 0 0 0 \bigcirc
+COMP MARKET RATES \bigcirc 0 0 0

-ECONOMIES OF SCALE 0 0 0 \bigcirc
+ECONOMIES OF SCALE \bigcirc 0 0 0

-COMPARABLE SERVICES 0 0 0 \bigcirc
+COMPARABLE SERVICES \bigcirc 0 0 0

-CLASS OF UNIT 0 0 0 \bigcirc
+CLASS OF UNIT \bigcirc 0 0 0

-OVERALL \bigcirc \bigcirc \bigcirc \bigcirc
+OVERALL \bigcirc 0 0 0

-Taking into account all seven value considerations included in the assessment, we are satisfied that the fund is demonstrating value.
+Taking into account all seven value considerations included in the assessment, we are generally satisfied that the fund is demonstrating value.
 We have summarised our assessment of each area separately below.
 Where an area has resulted in an action being taken or is undergoing a further review, we have shared the steps we have taken or will take to try and improve this area.

-9.3 SARASIN GLOBAL EQUITY REAL RETURN - CONTINUED
+10.3 SARASIN GLOBAL EQUITY REAL RETURN - CONTINUED

 Our assessment concluded that the fund has not performed in line with expectations.
-All classes underperformed against the fund's investment objective, comparator benchmark and a selection of peer funds.
-The fund's investment objective references the Consumer Price Index, a measure of inflation, being the increase in prices of goods and services over time.
-Recent years have seen a spike in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
-This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration.
+All classes underperformed against the fund's objective, comparator benchmark and a selection of peer funds.
+The fund's objective references the Consumer Price Index, a measure of inflation, being the increase in prices of goods and services over time.
+In the year 2022 and 2023, we saw spikes in inflation as a result, in part, of global events such as the COVID pandemic and Russia's invasion of Ukraine, which impacted energy and food prices particularly.
+This was a significant challenge to investment performance and has materially contributed to our assessment and scoring of this consideration which assesses performance across multiple time periods.